hidavehenry/hidavehenry/README.md

-Hello!
-I'm a recent grad of Juno College's Development Immersive Bootcamp, based in Toronto, ON and available for work!
+Hello! 👋 I'm Dave (he/him), a Front End Developer based in Toronto and available for work! 🚀

-Currently continuing to build on my experience with React through fun projects and always looking to connect, so say hi!
+I recently copleted Juno College's web development immersive bootcamp and I'm currently continuing to build on my experience with React through fun personal projects.
+I'm always looking to connect with others, so say hi!

+🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮🌮
 <!--
 **hidavehenry/hidavehenry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.